-- O Work Participation Rates (WPRs) by UPSS of the four components Rural Male, Rural Female, Urban Male and Urban Female from EUS are applied to the corresponding period's census population12 to find out the number of persons employed in the four segments and the total employment (Appendix Table C) - The 27-industry distribution of Employment from EUS is applied to the number of persons employed in step I to obtain L{ij} for each industry where i=1 for rural and 2 for urban sectors, and j=1 for male and 2 for female for each round - O The estimates of employment for the intervening years between the major EUS rounds have been obtained by simple interpolation of the four segments- rural male, rural females, urban male and the urban females, ignoring the outliers where the two closest rounds have then been used for interpolation.
-While, the estimates from the major rounds are centred around the mid-year of the survey rounds, i.e July for 38th round and 1st Jan for the other rounds; the interpolation has been centred around 1st October so as to coincide with the mid-year of the national income estimates which refer to the financial year. - O Total persons in a year were then obtained for each industry as the sum of the Lij over gender and sectors, i.e. $\Sigma_i \Sigma_j L{ij}$
+- Work Participation Rates (WPRs) by UPSS of the four components Rural Male, Rural Female, Urban Male and Urban Female from EUS are applied to the corresponding period's census population to find out the number of persons employed in the four segments and the total employment (Appendix Table D)11 - The 27-industry distribution of Employment from EUS is applied to the number of persons employed in step I to obtain L{ii} for each industry where i=1 for rural and 2 for urban sectors, and j=1 for male and 2 for female for each round - The estimates of employment for the intervening years between the major EUS rounds and PLFS 2017-18 have been obtained by simple interpolation of the four segments- rural male, rural females, urban male and the urban females, ignoring the outliers where the two closest rounds have then been used for interpolation.
+While, the estimates from the major rounds are centred around the mid-year of the survey rounds, i.e July for 38th round and 1st Jan for the other rounds; the interpolation has been centred around 1st October so as to coincide with the mid-year of the national income estimates which refer to the financial year.
+So, the base is shifted to October of each year while interpolating the values. - Total persons in a year were then obtained for each industry as the sum of the Lij over gender and sectors, i.e., $\Sigma_i \Sigma_i L{ij}$

-For extrapolation backward to 1980-81 to 1982-83, the interpolation of the broad industrial classification of 32^{nd} round (1977-78) and 38^{th} round (1983-84) is used.
-Thus, the estimates from 32^{nd} round are mainly used as control numbers.
+For extrapolation backward to 1980-81 to 1982-83, the interpolation of the broad industrial classification of 32nd round (1977-78) and 38thround (1983-84) is used.
+Thus, the estimates from 32nd round are mainly used as control numbers.